|

 AINDREA:

-Scottish form of Andrew,
+Scottish Gaelic form of Greek Andreas,

 meaning "man; warrior."